ageev/SmartHome/vaultwarden/README.md

 6. give Caddy few minutes to get the cert.
 Go to "https://<your_domain>:4443".
 You should see the BitWarden login page
 7. You can set some admin settings here "https://<your_domain>:4443/admin" using the token specified in the docker-compose file.
 Don't forget to change "Domain URL" in General settings to https://<your_domain>:**4443**.
 Otherwise attachment download will not work.
 If you want to disable the admin panel - remove/comment "ADMIN_TOKEN" string from your docker-compose file AND from ```/volume1/docker/vaultwarden/config.json```
-8. I use Caddy's certificate in some other containers.
+8. I use Caddy's certificate also to secure my Adblock container.
+That's convinient because let's encrypt certs are issued only for 3 month and caddy manages all the updates.
 To do this you just need to mount the certificate folder.
 E.g.
 ```
 /volume1/docker/caddy/data/caddy/certificates:/opt/adguardhome/cert